|

 Spanish feminine form of German Adelmar,

-meaning "noble and famous."
+meaning "nobly famous."

-- EDEN:
+- EDEN

-meaning "place of pleasure."
+Hebrew unisex name meaning "delight" or "place of

-- EDER:
+-

 Basque unisex name meaning "beautiful, handsome."